 The common problem I’ve found is that the food is cold.
 Checking reviews online I see this to be a common complaint.
 But when I think about it, it makes sense.
 You have a kitchen making the food and then it often sits there waiting for the dispatched driver to arrive.
 Then there is the 10- or 15-minute drive to your place.

 Imagine sitting in a restaurant and knowing that your food has sat “in the window” for upwards of 30 minutes.
 You wouldn’t still want it.
 Those fries wouldn’t be crispy.
 The burger wouldn’t be piping hot.
 That frozen dessert wouldn’t be intact.
+In one instance, my pizza wasn’t even upright.
+The boxes had been flipped upside down at some point along the way.

 This is the complaint that I’ve heard from restaurants that feel pressured into participating in these delivery trends.
 They can’t afford to miss out on the extra business but they know the quality of the product is beyond their control once the food leaves the restaurant.